Grevillea bronweniae: Description

 1.0 to 1.8 m.
 The leaves are linear to narrowly elliptic with the narrower end towards the base, 10 to 160 mm long and 2 to 14 mm wide with the edges curved down or rolled under.
 The flowers are arranged in wheel-like clusters in leaf axils and at the ends of stems, on a rachis 0.5–2.0 mm long, and are scarlet.
 The pistil is 8–12 mm long and hairy.
 Flowering occurs from June to November and the fruit is a woolly-hairy, narrow oval follicle about 15 mm long.

 Taxonomy

 Grevillea bronweniae was first formally described by botanist Gregory John Keighery in Nuytsia in 1990.
 The specific epithet (bronweniae) honours Keighery's wife and botanist, Bronwen Keighery.

-The FloraBase of the Western Australian Herbarium gives this taxon the name Grevillea bronwenae.

 Distribution and habitat

 This grevillea grows in low woodland between Nannup and Busselton in the Jarrah Forest and Swan Coastal Plain biogeographic regions of south-western Western Australia.